 Most people who have had an abortion feel that it was the right decision even if it was a difficult one, researchers have repeatedly found.
 But just because someone has decided that an abortion is right for them, doesn’t mean that they don’t want or need emotional support.

-Reproductive health advocacy groups have vetted a number a support groups for all pregnancy experiences, including miscarriage:
+Reproductive health advocacy groups have vetted a number of support groups for all pregnancy experiences, including miscarriage:

 Clarification: Nov.
 14, 2024